 If you have received a preference payment and wish to defend it, you must prove that you:

 - provided something in return for the payment (e.g the supply of goods/services, a loan, etc);

 - received the payment in good faith; and

 - had no reason to suspect that the company was insolvent.

 A liquidator must file proceedings generally within three years from the relation-back day.

-Businesses can avoid preference payment claims by having comprehensive terms and conditions in place, including a right to register security interests on the PPSR (if applicable) and obtain a personal guarantee(s) from the company’s directors.
+There are a number of ways that businesses can avoid preference payment claims.
+You may wish to have a comprehensive terms and conditions agreement in place.
+On this agreement, include your rights to register security interests on the Personal Property Securities Register (PPSR).
+Also, prescribe your legal ability to obtain personal guarantees from the company’s directors.
 It is also important that if you are a secured creditor, that you register your security interest validly on the PPSR.

 If a liquidator contacts you regarding your receiving of an alleged preference payment, it is crucial that you are aware of what exactly a preference payment is.
 Nesure that you are aware of the elements of preference payments and your defences if you are accused of accepting one.
 If you have any questions about preference payments, contact LegalVision’s business lawyers on 1300 544 755 or fill out the form on this page.

 We appreciate your feedback – your submission has been successfully received.